PurpleI2P/i2pd/docs/configuration.md

 * --i2pcontrol.port=    - Port of I2P control service.
 Usually 7650.
 I2PControl is off if not specified
 * --i2pcontrol.enabled= - If I2P control is enabled. false by default

-* --upnp.enabled=       - Enable or disable UPnP, false by default
+* --upnp.enabled=       - Enable or disable UPnP, false by default for CLI and true for GUI (Windows, Android)

 * --precomputation.elgamal=  - Use ElGamal precomputated tables. false for x64 and true for other platforms by default